welldan97/protocolist/README.md

 Getting started
 ---------------

-Activity model has four attributes: subject("who did it"), type("what they did"), object("what they did it to") and data(additional information).
+Activity model has four attributes: subject("who did it"), activity_type("what they did"), object("what they did it to") and data(additional information).
 Subject will be set as current user by default.